 Activity: Skunks are nocturnal, so they are most active at night.
-They do not hibernate, but they are mostly inactive during the coldest months in winter, when many gather in communal dens for warmth.
+They do not hibernate, but they tend to be inactive during the coldest months in winter, when many gather in communal dens for warmth.
 For the remainder of the year, skunks are generally solitary, living and foraging alone.

 Reproduction: Mating season is one of the only other times when skunks tend to socialize.
 Skunks have litters of 1-7 young in late April through early June.

-Digging: Skunks have strong forefeet and long nails which make them excellent diggers.
+Digging: Skunks have strong forefeet and long nails, which make them excellent diggers.
 They dig holes in lawns, gardens and golf courses in search of food like grubs and earthworms.
-When no other form of shelter is available, they may even burrow under buidings by entering foundation openings.
+When no other form of shelter is available, they may even burrow underneath buildings by entering foundation openings.

-Spraying: Skunks are known to release a powerful smell through their anal glands, when threatened.
-Skunks will usually only attack when cornered or defending their young.
-Spraying is not the first method of defense.
-Skunks will growl, spit, fluff their fur, shake their tail, and stamp the ground.
-If the intruder does not leave, they will lift their tail and spray their famous skunk odor.
+Spraying: Skunks are known to release a powerful smell through their anal glands when threatened.
+Skunks will usually only attack when cornered or defending their young, and spraying is not the first method of defense.
+A skunk will growl, spit, fluff its fur, shake its tail, and stamp the ground.
+If the intruder does not leave, the skunk will then lift its tail and spray its famous skunk odor.

 Identify Skunk Damage

 Skunks are notorious for the foul odor of their spray and their digging habits.
-Skunks will leave holes in your lawn when digging for insects and they can damage foundations if they choose to construct a burrow underneath your home.
+Skunks will leave holes in your lawn when digging for insects, and they can damage your foundation if one chooses to construct a burrow underneath your home.

-- Holes in lawn: small and cone-shaped; 3 to 4 inches in diameter.
+- holes in lawn: small and cone-shaped; 3-4 inches in diameter

 Skunks can carry contagious diseases, viruses and parasites that can be transmitted to humans and/or pets through a bite.